cmjagtap/opengl-2D/README.md

 #### DESCRIPTION:

-		I have implimented some Geometric shapes and objects in opengl 2D using c and cpp language
+		I have implimented some Geometric shapes and objects in opengl 2D and 3D using c and cpp language

 #### Requirment  :